Heart Disease in Women

 How is heart failure diagnosed?

-To find out if you have heart failure, your doctor will:
+To find out if you have heart failure, your health care provider will

 - Ask about your medical history, including your symptoms